i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 ```````````````````````````````````````

 This is the proposed specification of the tunnel BuildRequestRecord for ECIES-X25519 routers.
+Summary of changes:

+- Remove unused 32-byte router hash
+- Remove reply IV
+- Change request time from hours to minutes
+- Add expiration field for future variable tunnel time
+- Add more space for flags
+- Add Properties for additional build options
+- AES-256 reply key and IV are not used for the hop's own reply record
+- Unencrypted record is longer because there is less encryption overhead

 The request record does not contain any explicit tunnel or reply keys.
 Those keys are derived from a KDF.
 See below.